othneildrew/open-whisperer/README.md

 *Expect bugs & beware of gremlins!*

 > Btw: The name "open whisperer" is a play on the main open source project that drives this project ([OpenAI's whisper](https://github.com/openai/whisper)).
-I just choose the name to get started and kept it until now; it does not indeed to infringe on any copyrights or trademarks held by Open AI.
+I just chose the name to get started and kept it until now; it does not indeed to infringe on any copyrights or trademarks held by Open AI.

 For the devs learning to code (I mean, we're all learning, but...), this is a mono-repo; if you're not familiar with this type of app, I came across a nice resource that explains the motivation behind it.
 It's the most extensive and helpful I've found.